 https://www.rolexmagazine.com

-Cartier also has four representative model lines: Santos Tank Ballon Bleu and Panthère.
-Ballon Bleu is also enjoying considerable popularity.
+Cartier also has four representative model lines: Santos Tank Ballon Bleu and Panthère with Ballon Bleu enjoying considerable popularity as well.

-Most watchmakers celebrate the 50 or 70 year history of their 'icon' models by releasing limited editions and launching flashy promotions but the history of the Cartier Tank is 109 years and the Santos an astonishing 122 years.
+Most watchmakers celebrate the 50 or 70 year history of their 'icons' by releasing limited editions and flashy promotions but the history of the Cartier Tank is 109 years and the history of the Santos is an impressive 122 years.

-Have you ever heard someone say 'I made money by buying an IWC!'?
-It is the kind of comment where someone is happy that the retail price of the IWC they bought a few years ago has increased so they enjoy wearing the watch and feel that their asset value has gone up.
+Have you ever heard someone say 'I made money by buying IWC!'?
+It is the kind of comment where someone is happy that the retail price of the IWC they bought a few years ago has gone up and their asset value has increased while enjoying wearing the watch.
 Probably not.

 IWC Portugieser Chronograph